 The property (other than for own use) in the category Other consists of property held by subsidiaries of SRLEV.
 Holdings in related undertakings, including participations in the category Other relate to the elimination of investments in subsidiaries on consolidated level.
-The bonds in the category Other are due to the consolidation of SRLEV.
+The bonds in the category Other are related to investments by subsidiaries of SRLEV and the consolidation of SRLEV.
 SRLEV presents funding to subsidiaries as collateralised securities, on the consolidated level the underlying mortgages are presented.
-The amount of collective investments undertakings in Other relate to investments in liquidity funds by Athora Netherlands and subsidiaries of SRLEV.
+The amount of collective investments undertakings in Other represents investments in liquidity funds by Athora Netherlands and subsidiaries of SRLEV.